Nuclear reprocessing: SANEX

 Selective ActiNide EXtraction.
 As part of the management of minor actinides it has been proposed that the lanthanides and trivalent minor actinides should be removed from the PUREX raffinate by a process such as DIAMEX or TRUEX.
 To allow the actinides such as americium to be either reused in industrial sources or used as fuel, the lanthanides must be removed.
-The lanthanides have large neutron cross sections and hence they would poison a neutron driven nuclear reaction.
-To date the extraction system for the SANEX process has not been defined, but currently several different research groups are working towards a process.
-For instance the French CEA is working on a bis-triazinyl pyridine (BTP) based process.

-Other systems such as the dithiophosphinic acids are being worked on by some other workers.
+Several lanthanides have large neutron cross-sections and poison a neutron-driven nuclear reactions.
+To date the extraction system has not been defined, but research groups are working towards a process.
+For instance CEA is working on a bis-triazinyl pyridine (BTP) process.
+Other systems such as dithiophosphinic acids are under investigation.

 UNEX

-The UNiversal EXtraction process was developed in Russia and the Czech Republic; it is designed to completely remove the most troublesome radioisotopes (Sr, Cs and minor actinides) from the raffinate remaining after the extraction of uranium and plutonium from used nuclear fuel.
-The chemistry is based upon the interaction of caesium and strontium with polyethylene glycol and a cobalt carborane anion (known as chlorinated cobalt dicarbollide).
-The actinides are extracted by CMPO, and the diluent is a polar aromatic such as nitrobenzene.
-Other diluents such as meta-nitrobenzotrifluoride and phenyl trifluoromethyl sulfone have been suggested as well.
+The UNiversal EXtraction process was developed in Russia and the Czech Republic; it is designed to remove the most troublesome radioisotopes (strontium, caesium and minor actinides) from the raffinate remaining after the extraction of uranium and plutonium.
+The chemistry is based upon Cs and Sr interaction with polyethylene glycol and a cobalt carborane anion (known as chlorinated cobalt dicarbollide).
+The actinides are extracted by CMPO, with diluents such as a polar aromatic such as nitrobenzene.
+Other diluents such as meta-nitrobenzotrifluoride and phenyl trifluoromethyl sulfone have been suggested.

 Electrochemical and ion exchange methods

-An exotic method using electrochemistry and ion exchange in ammonium carbonate has been reported.
-Other methods for the extraction of uranium using ion exchange in alkaline carbonate and "fumed" lead oxide have also been reported.
+One exotic method uses electrochemistry and ion exchange in ammonium carbonate.
+Other ion exchange methods use alkaline carbonate and "fumed" lead oxide.